FDA Inspections - Best Practices

 for Laboratory Computer Systems.

-He is also on the advisory board for the European Compliance Academy and is a
+He is also on the advisory board for the European

-member of IVT task force on network qualification.
-Several of his previous books
+Compliance Academy and is a member of IVT task force on network qualification.

-have been bestsellers and several times he has been ranked as number one
+Several of his previous books have been bestsellers and several times he has

-presenter at various international conferences.
-For publications, presentations
+been ranked as number one presenter at various international conferences.
+For

-and other achievements, click here
+publications, presentations and other achievements, click here

-Dr. Ludwig Huber delivers workshops together with U.S. FDA professionals.
+Dr. Ludwig Huber delivers workshops together with U.S. FDA

-session in China in April 2006.
+FDA/Industry training session in China in April 2006.

-Detailed contents of the primer, chapter by chapter
+Detailed contents of the FDA Inspection Survival

 1. Introduction